eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

           Label 1 to 2 and label 2 to 1 contact areas are diferent - slightly.
 This maybe an outcome of the dilation and particle surface

       - Relative breakage
-          *Br is spitting out smaller area values - area calculation is a little lower for the code than for the manual method - need to check
-          *Which is incorrect? - Manual or Auto - Manual check uses lesser number of points gradation.
           Check the CA particle size terms - are they giving right numbers?
 Check with a particle whose parameters are known write down the method.